To contact Raven directly, please email email@example.com.

 comprehensive bio; 300 words

 Raven J. Demers lives in a forest near Seattle with xyr family.
-Raven writes speculative fiction and poetry and is author of two series: Amakai and Daisy After Life.
+Raven writes speculative fiction and poetry and is author of The Corvid and the Calico, Perdition, and co-author of the Amakai series.
 When not working on xyr craft, xe freelances as an editor, tutor, and consultant.
 Raven earned a B.A. in Anthropology from the University of Washington and is a member of the Northwest Independent Writers Association.

-Xyr most recent novel in the new adult Amakai series is Seal Breaker, in which a woman returns to her own time changed; she must survive in a magical drought while seeking artifacts with the power to alter the world.
+Xyr most recent novel in the new adult Amakai series is Chains of Merzai, in which Eila Corbin, the Cause of It All, is imprisoned for her crimes and becomes pawn in the political schemes of the aelves around her.
 Perdition follows 76 year old Daisy from the moment she awakens from her grave a vampire.
-Raven has published three poetry collections: My Name Was Indigo, Journey Through the Hinterland, and Aranya: Lessons from the Heart of the Forest.
+Raven has published three poetry collections: My Name Was Indigo, Journey Through the Hinterland, and Aranya: Lessons from the Heart of the Forest and has been featured in SEAF Literary Art collections, as well as King County Metro’s Poetry on the Buses.

 Raven began writing stories at the age of five while bored in an airport terminal.
 Ever since, xe has worked at the craft.
 In the fifth grade, xe published xyr first poem; at twenty-two, xe published xyr first poetry collection.
 Former non-fiction work includes a sex advice column for Think Kink, content for Demand Studios, and a pagan parenting blog for Sage Woman.